mikeabiezzi/southcreek3/RULES_AND_GUIDELINES.md

 ## <a name="pets-on property"></a>Pets on Property

 There are many pets on the property, in addition to wildlife.
 Pets are the sole responsibility of their owner and must not disrupt the quiet enjoyment of the community.
-Owners are responsible for maintaining control of their pets at all times to prevent barking noise, avoid animals wandering unattended, at­large and pick­up all feces.
+Owners are responsible for maintaining control of their pets at all times to prevent barking noise, avoid animals wandering unattended, at-large and pick-up all feces.

 [^ back to top](#)